csswizardry/csswizardry.github.com/_posts/2019-05-31-self-host-your-static-assets.md

 test.</a></figcaption>
 </figure>

-On a slower, higher-latency connection, the story is much, mush worse.
+On a slower, higher-latency connection, the story is much, much worse.
 Over 3G, the externally-hosted version comes it at an eye-watering **1.765s slower**.
 I thought this was meant to make our site faster?!